It is hard to keep track off all the different parts of the proper stroke:

 Make sure you keep your head straight… Don’t cross over….
 Keep your elbow up… Watch out for doing an S curve….
 Are your legs dragging… Are you hips sinking….

 At times it seems so overwhelming, you forget to breathe—which is another thing to add to the laundry list of other form points.
 However, TSC wants to simplify things for you, so we boiled down everything you need to focus on into a quick mental check list that you can run through as you swim.
+Our mental checklist will guide beginners to stay focused while they swim in triathlon swimming race.

 - Am I balanced in the water?
 Do a quick body scan first thing and mentally check to see if your legs or hips are sinking.
 If they are, lower your upper body and shoulders, put your head into a neutral position, and breath out to balance things out.